 Pay The Price

-If you are ready to take action, I have put together a few resources for you.
+If you liked this filmmaking advice and you’re ready to take action, you will benefit from the following resources.
 If you are still writing, you can check out this screenwriting guide.
-If you have a script and you are seeking investors, you can grab Tom Malloy’s Film Finance Guide.
-And if you’re looking for ways to market your movie, you can grab my sell your movie guide.
+If you have a script and you are seeking investors, you can grab my movie money system.
+And if you have a feature and you’re looking for ways to sell your movie, you can grab my sell your movie guide.